 This light and cheap mineral is well-known for its ability to retain water.
 It’s made up of a silica-based compound and basalt.
 Shredded, it’s available in small cubes and blocks or enormous slabs.
 The elements in the nutrient solution will be easily accessible to your crop for growth in Rockwool.

 Unlike Rockwool or coco coir, Clay pellets do not retain water well.
-However, cycling the best fertilizer for marijuana and water will be simple, and you won’t have to worry about overwatering your plants.
-Clay particle gaps provide optimal pathways for marijuana nutrients and oxygen, resulting in a robust root system.
+However, cycling the best fertilizer for cannabis and water will be simple, and you won’t have to worry about overwatering your plants.
+Clay particle gaps provide optimal pathways for cannabis nutrients and oxygen, resulting in a robust root system.
 Clay pellets are also reusable, which means you can save money in the long run.

 The presence of organic matter is the primary distinction between soil and hydroponic growth mediums.
 Manure, worm castings, compost, and humus are examples of these.
 Most organic matter’s fundamental constituents are only available in a non-soluble form.
 However, to be available for plant absorption, they must be digested by soil bacteria and fungi.
 Non-organic fertilizers are convenient for boosting soil fertility for both outdoor and indoor plants.